adamhindTESP/guardian-observer-parity/README.md

 Versioning

-Once parity validation is complete, this repository will be tagged:
+Publication tag:

 observer-parity-v1.0.0

-The tag represents a frozen experimental state used in Paper 2.
+Represents the frozen experimental state used in Paper 2.

 ⸻

 License

 MIT License
 Copyright (c) 2026

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the conditions stated in the LICENSE file.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, subject to the conditions stated in the LICENSE file.